 The blower is standard on stern drive models.
 The blower eliminates any gasoline fumes from the engine compartment and should be run at least 4 minutes before starting the engine and should be in operation when running slower than cruising speed.

 HORN

-The horn is standard.
+The horn may be standard or optional.

 COCKPIT LIGHTS